Kendall Jenner Wears See-Through Top With No Bra That Reveals Her Breasts Covered With Star Pasties

 — Kim Kardashian West (@KimKardashian) January 21, 2017

-Kim also mirrored Kendall and Gigi’s decision to share her support for women across the country on Saturday by tweeting out some messages about the Women’s Marches.
+Kim also mirrored Kendall Jenner and GigiHadid’s decision to share her support for women across the country on Saturday by tweeting out some messages about the Women’s Marches.

 So proud of the women & men who stood up for what is right & are determined to make this world a better place for our children pic.twitter.com/c8XvfdMGpW